Does My Child Have Autism?

 How can Therapy Alliance Singapore help?

-If you observe symptoms as mentioned above for your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform an Autism test or assessment for complete analysis of your child.
+If you observe symptoms as mentioned above for your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform an Autism test or assessment for a complete analysis of your child.